Takobz/letspretendblog/blog/2022/01/dependency-injection.md

 ### Conclusion
-DI helps us by enforcing the single responsibilty principle thus IoC.
+DI helps us by enforcing the single responsibility principle thus IoC.
 I hope this helps you see the benefit of DI or at least lets you see what it is all about.

 Stay tuned for more.
 Remember keep pretending until you are not, Bye!